-- The unavailability of commercially viable ZEVs and the need to define commercial availability and not leave this up to the manufacturers but through an objective, neutral process; - The need for 1:1 replacement, including the ability to work and refuel in the field.
-Critical utility vehicles must be specified to meet the most extreme conditions and emergencies; - The severe negative impacts on affordable rates and community safety.
+- The unavailability of commercially viable ZEVs and for the need to define commercial availability and not leave this up to the manufacturers but through an objective, neutral process; - The need for 1:1 replacement including the ability to work and refuel in the field for weeks if needed.
+Critical utility vehicles must be specified to meet the most extreme conditions and emergencies; and - The severe negative impacts to affordable rates and community safety.